kxi-27o7/collabra/README.md

-# collabra
+# Collabra
-Software Engineering Project : Team Project Management Web App
+Software Engineering Project: Team Project Management Web App

+### Project details
+Project details can be viewed on the SRS document in documentation